neptune-mutual-blue/protocol/docs/Witness.md

  Even when you are right, the governance participants could outcast you.
- By using this function directly via a smart contract call, through an explorer service such as Etherscan, using an SDK and/or API, or in any other way, you are completely aware and fully understand the risk that you may lose all of your stake.
+ By using this function directly via a smart contract call, through an explorer service such as Etherscan, using an SDK and/or API, or in any other way, you are completely aware, fully understand, and accept the risk that you may lose all of your stake.

 ```solidity